radum157/ebook_reader/README.md

  * I2C:
     - Used for communication with the BME688 sensor and DS3231SN RTC.
     - Send/Receive data to/from the sensor and RTC.
+    - Also used for MAX17048G+T10 fuel gauge monitoring
+    - QWIIC connector for expansion

  * SPI:
     - Used for communication with the E-Paper display and SD Card.
     - The ESP32-C6 uses SPI to send data to the display and read/write to the SD card.
+    - Also used for the external W25Q512JVEIQ flash memory

  * GPIO:
     - Used for the reset/boot button and other custom functionalities.

 **USB-C**
-- FUSB302BUCX controller
+- USB4110-GF-A connector
-- ESD protection on data lines
+- USBLC6-2SC6Y for ESD protection on data lines
 - Charging and data transfer

 **SPI Configuration**